Can you just throw wildflower seeds?

 Spring brings improving temperatures and frequent rain showers, creating ideal conditions for seed germination.
 Your wildflowers will begin to bloom between 60-90 days after sowing, transforming your garden into a colourful haven as summer arrives, attracting vibrant wildlife.

-Autumn is often overlooked by many gardeners when it comes to seed sowing, yet it is one of the most beneficial times to plant wildflower seeds!
+Many gardeners often overlook autumn when it comes to seed sowing, yet it is one of the most beneficial times to plant wildflower seeds!

 Successful germination requires light, warmth, and rain – all prevalent during early autumn.
 These conditions provide ample moisture for seeds to absorb naturally, reducing the need for additional watering.